rrosenlof/road-to-nowhere/README.md

 A to do list:
 - Think of a better name for the project?
 This works though...
-- Add some sort of spinner on the image loading.
-How to do this when the image is in a child component?
 - Improve the gameplay UX
-  - Use the Google Autocomplete for entering guesses for location
+  - Use the Google Autocomplete for entering guesses for location?
-  - Click on a map for your guess (à la Geoguessr)
   - Keep track of a score
   - Change unlimited play to a set of questions
+  - Show a 'distance off from correct' score?
 - More styles?
 Colors?
 At least update the site icon!!
 - Allow users to change settings they play with:
   - Zoom level